Ayesha is a Spritualpreneur Rebel, Biz Mentor, Course Creator, Amazon Bestselling Author, Avid Learner. And lover of Card Decks!

 I am also an avid learner and I have harnessed this love of learning, personal development and spirituality in my work and personal life.

 Aside from my love of all things business, personal growth, and inspiration, I am author and speaker.
+And of course, a card deck creator!

 My Qualifications and Training include: